Back up and restore data

 Estimated reading time: 2 minutes

-You can use the following procedure to save and restore images and container data.
-For example to reset your VM disk or to move your Docker environment to a new computer.
+Use the following procedure to save and restore your images and container data.
+This is useful if you want to reset your VM disk or to move your Docker environment to a new computer, for example.

 Should I back up my containers?